 Recently I sent over 70 emails to galleries and so far 4 have picked up my work, 2 more are considering adding me to their gallery roster.
 I have one in Park City, which was a goal I had when I moved here 3 years ago!
 I have to give all the credit to Jason and to the Art Business Academy in leading me through (and holding my hand at times), giving my work a professional business base from which to spring.
 Now I can’t wait to see where the future of my work will lead!

 Karen Kurka Jensen

-If your an artist and somehow feel lost or stuck because you lack information on how to move forward with your art, than this course is for you.
+If you are an artist and somehow feel lost or stuck because you lack information on how to move forward with your art, then this course is for you.
 Artists can take a lot of classes and read a lot of books, but can somehow still feel stuck on how to move forward.
 This course, no matter what direction you are interested in going, will definitely help you to move forward with confidence.

 I found the Art Business Academy in the nick of time.
 I had been painting for 17 years and since the recession, my sales had decreased significantly and I was thinking of quitting art.
 An artist friend had mentioned ABA earlier but I wasn’t ready to start at that time.
 Plus, I had tried other programs/books etc for artists but didn’t find them that useful.
 Luckily for me, I found Jason and the ABA, again, just when I needed them!